Jerry Maren

 Jerry Maren (born Gerard Marenghi; January 24, 1920 – May 24, 2018) was an American actor who played a Munchkin member of the Lollipop Guild in the 1939 Metro-Goldwyn-Mayer film The Wizard of Oz.
 He became the last surviving adult Munchkin (Note: A small number of female extras who portrayed Munchkins are known to survive, but they were children, rather than adults with dwarfism.
 Two stunt doubles, Ambrose Schindler (who died seven months after Maren) and Caren Marsh, also outlasted Maren at the time of his death.) following the death of Ruth Duccini in 2014, and was also the last surviving cast member with a specifically identifiable speaking or singing role.

 Early life

-Gerard Marenghi, eventually known as Jerry Maren, was born in Lynn, Massachusetts, the youngest of eleven or twelve children.
-His father, Emil Marenghi, worked at a shoe factory.
+Gerard Marenghi, eventually known as Jerry Maren, was born in Lynn, Massachusetts, to Italian immigrant parents Emilio and Rafaella Marenghi.
+He was the youngest of eleven or twelve children.
+His father worked at a shoe factory.
 His four brothers were six feet (182.88 cm) or taller by 1939.

 At the age of 12, Maren started taking dancing lessons with his sister.
 He toured around New England with his dance instructor with an act called Three Steps and a Hop and was noticed by Metro-Goldwyn-Mayer scouts who were looking for three little people who could sing and dance.